abelsiqueira/CUTEr-Problem-Chooser/README.md

 Installing and Running
 ----------------------

 First, edit classification.f to reflect your needs.
+Then, use **get\_files.sh** to generate CUTEr\_problems and CUTEr\_classification.
+You will need wget and sed installed.
+Alternatively, you can see the recommendation on Overview to generate these files.
+To use the script

+    $ chmod a+x get_files.sh
+    $ ./get_files.sh

-Then simply compile the file classification.f.
+Now simply compile the file classification.f.
 For instance, using
 gfortran:

     $ gfortran classification.f -o classification